-Not too long ago we talked about making our bathrooms toxic free, and today we’re going to work on the kitchen.
+Ready for your non-toxic kitchen?
+Good!
+Not too long ago we talked about making our bathrooms toxic free.
 Since the kitchen is the central hub of any home, it’s important that this room be a safe and clean environment.
 Taking the steps to making your kitchen toxic free is a good idea for anyone interested in healthy living.

 1. Ditch the toxic cleaning products